 /17th January 2018, RENEWABLE MARKET WATCHTM/ The Hungarian Government is willing to establish a sustainable energy economy in all aspects, where beside environmental and social sustainability, cost-effectiveness also prevails.
-The expansion of renewable energy systems can help to decentralize our power supply system and it opens up new directions of development such as a smart grid system.
+The expansion of renewable energy systems can help to decentralize our power supply system, and it opens up new directions of development such as a smart grid system.
 Hungary imports nowadays approximately 30% of its power.
-In the meantime 50% of the country’s power is generated from a single nuclear plant (Paks Nuclear Power Plant).
+In the meantime, 50% of the country’s power is generated from a single nuclear plant (Paks Nuclear Power Plant).
 János Lázár, the minister heading the Prime Minister’s Office announced in the middle of December 2017, the government’s plans to minimize Hungary’s energy imports in the next 10-20 years.
-He said Hungary shall cover one half of the country’s total demand from the upgraded Paks Nuclear Power Plant, and the other half from solar photovoltaic (PV) power plants.
+He said Hungary should cover one half of the country’s total demand from the upgraded Paks Nuclear Power Plant, and the other half from solar photovoltaic (PV) power plants.

-More information about fast developing solar market in Hungary you may read here: Hungary Photovoltaic (Solar PV) Market Outlook 2017 - 2026
+More information about fast-developing solar market in Hungary you may read here: Hungary Photovoltaic (Solar PV) Market Outlook 2017 - 2026